HAL24K/mongodb-training/README.md

 update statement.

 Use the data below to insert a new customer and a new order.
 Note: when inserting the customer, the id of the new customer will be returned in the API response.
+Use this id when inserting a new order.

 #### Example Data